-If somehow GarageBand doesn't allow you to export file as MP3, yet you cannot upgrade the App for certain reasons, you can use a GarageBand converter to export your podcasts or music productions to various format.
+If somehow GarageBand doesn't allow you to export file as MP3, and you cannot upgrade the App to the latest version for certain reasons, you can use a GarageBand converter to export your podcasts or music productions to various format.

-The tool we use in this post is VideoProc, an all-in-one video processing tool to convert, cut and edit video and audio files, with additional features such as screen recording and online video grabbing.
+The tool we use in this post is VideoProc Converter, an all-in-one video processing tool to convert, cut and edit video and audio files, with additional features such as screen recording and online video grabbing.

 - Batch convert MP3, M4A, WAV, WMA, M4R, AIFF, FLAC, AAC etc.